 You can receive a flu vaccination at one of our two convenient locations in Windsor and Woodstock, VT.

-We offer appointments during regular business hours.
-Walk-in and express clinics are offered for adults and children.
+We offer appointments during regular business hours and on Saturdays for your convenience.

 Home care advice for the flu